-A iriam Shehane was appointed to the original Commission in 1984 by Governor George Wallace and was re-appointed by Governor Guy Hunt in 1988.
-She was re-appointed in July 1993 by Governor Jim Folsom, July 1998, by Governor Fob James, July 2001, by Gov. Siegelman, and in July 2006, by Governor Bob Riley.
+Miriam Shehane was appointed to the original Commission in 1984 for a four-year term by Governor George Wallace and was re-appointed by Governor Guy Hunt in 1988.
+She served until 1992 and was re-appointed in July 1993 by Governor Jim Folsom, July 1998 by Governor Fob James and July 2001 by Gov. Siegelman.
 She is a former banker and has worked as the Victim Service Officer in the District Attorney's Office in Montgomery and as the Supervisor of the Attorney General's Office of Victim Assistance.
 Mrs. Shehane's dedication to the victims' movement in Alabama has been acknowledged throughout the nation where she has been asked to speak at national conferences on victims' issues.
-Mrs. Shehane is one of the founding members of VOCAL, Victims of Crime and Leniency, and has served on the Board since its inception in 1982.
-She expirienced the trauma of victimization first hand when her 21 year old daughter, Quenette, was murdered in 1976 while enrolled at Birmingham Southern.
+Mrs. Shehane was one of the founding members of VOCAL, Victims of Crime and Leniency, and has served on the Board since its inception in 1982.
+She found out about trauma of victimization first hand when her 21 year old daughter Quenette, was murdered in 1976 while enrolled at Birmingham Southern.
 Mrs. Shehane's son, Jon, passed in January 2012.
-Miriam and her husband, Edward, have one child and seven grandchildren and reside in Clio, Alabama.
+Miriam and her husband, Edward, have one child, 7 grandchildren, 8 great-grandchildren, and reside in Clio, Alabama.

 ay Norris was appointed to the Commission as the Law Enforcement representative October 14, 2011, by Governor Robert Bentley.
 He was elected Sheriff of Clarke County in 2010 and took office January 18, 2011.
 Sheriff Norris began his service in law enforcement as a member of the Clarke County Sheriff's Posse.
 During this time, he progressed from a Reserve Deputy, to Patrol Officer, to Chief of Police, to Deputy Sheriff K9 Officer, to investigator for the Fourth Circuit District Attorney.
 Sheriff Norris graduated from the Jefferson County Law Enforcement Academy in Birmingham.
 Because Sheriff Norris was a victim of violent crime when he was shot in 2000, he is committed to assisting other crime victims who have suffered immeasurable loss.
 He is active in many civic and community organizations in Clarke County and is a member of Liberty Baptist Church of Thomasville.
-Sheriff Norris and his wife Sharon reside in Fulton, Alabama.
-They have two daughters, Ali and Rachel.
+Sheriff Norris resides in Fulton, Alabama.
+He has two daughters, Ali and Rachel.